felixleopoldo/benchpress/docs/source/installation.rst

 ..         git clone https://github.com/felixleopoldo/benchpress.git path/to/benchpress

-Install `Docker <https://www.docker.com/>`_ following the instructions for your specific OS.
+For this alternative, you only have to install `Docker <https://www.docker.com/>`_, following the instructions for your specific OS.
+This is usually the easiest way to get started using Benchpress and it works for any platform supporting `Docker <https://www.docker.com/>`_.

 ..
 2. Install `Ubuntu <https://ubuntu.com/>`_ on `VirtualBox <https://www.virtualbox.org/>`__ following `these instructions <https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview>`_.
 Create a dynamic hard drive with about 40 GB of space.
 ..
 3. Share *path/to/benchpress* on `macOS <https://en.wikipedia.org/wiki/MacOS>`_/`Windows <https://en.wikipedia.org/wiki/Microsoft_Windows>`_ folder to the virtual machine at *path/to/sharedfolder* using `this guide <https://carleton.ca/scs/tech-support/troubleshooting-guides/creating-a-shared-folder-in-virtualbox/>`_ and change the permission using `this <https://dev.to/rahedmir/virtualbox-cannot-access-shared-folder-items-permission-denied-fixed-59mi>`_ guide.